Fiberglass Fly Rods - Epic FastGlass®

 Our fly rods are produced using superior materials from top to toe.
 Our fly rod blanks, many with a translucent finish, are difficult to produce (our technology partner constantly reminds us), many blanks are rejected, and only the very best quality blanks from each batch go on to carry the Epic name.

 We use superior cork & components and each fly rod is made one at a time, as the customer orders it, right here in our small studio workshop in Wanaka, New Zealand.
-We proudly state that our product is not mass produced using cheap components or cheap Asian labour.

 We take great pride in our originality of design and workmanship - even our natural glass rod tube is unique.

 One at a time, really.While its true that you can really only make fly rods by hand, all production rods tend to be mass produced, shipped out and marketed in the hope that each will find an owner.
-This is a fairly conventional "PUSH" based commercial model.

 However, a new Epic fly rod comes into existence only after it is ordered by one of our customers .
 Each Epic fly rod is then commissioned and hand crafted with tender loving care, right here in our small studio workshop in the gorgeous alpine resort town of Wanaka, New Zealand.
 We know the name of the owner of each rod and where its home will be throughout every step of the process.
 At the end of the build, we have the distinct and very real pleasure of uniting each rod with its new owner.
 And that is about the biggest thrill we get.